 - Include two to four internal links in every blog post

-- Make the links useful and relevant to your visitors
+- Make the links valuable and relevant to your visitors

 - Don’t include two links to the same page within one post

-For a deep dive on the topic of internal links, check out this Rand Fishkin Whiteboard Friday post and video.
+For a deep dive into internal links, check out this Rand Fishkin Whiteboard Friday post and video.

 Not including external links

-The use of external links is good for general SEO.
-Marketers at sites you link to may see traffic that you drive to their site when they examine their Google Analytics.
+The use of external links is suitable for general SEO.
+Marketers at sites you link to may see traffic you drive to their site when they examine their Google Analytics.

 You can control the text that shows in the Google Analytics of linked-to sites by using campaign parameters.